open-contracting/yapw/docs/index.rst

 Encoding and decoding
 ~~~~~~~~~~~~~~~~~~~~~

-By default, when publishing messages, the :class:`~yapw.clients.Blocking` mixin uses a content type of "application/json" and encodes the message body with the :func:`~yapw.util.default_encode` function, which serializes to JSON-formatted bytes when the content type is "application/json".
+By default, when publishing messages, all classes use a content type of "application/json" and encode the message body with the :func:`~yapw.util.default_encode` function, which serializes to JSON-formatted bytes when the content type is "application/json".

-Similarly, when consuming messages, the :class:`yapw.clients.Threaded` mixin uses the :func:`~yapw.decorators.default_decode` function, which deserializes from JSON-formatted bytes when the consumed message's content type is "application/json".
+Similarly, when consuming messages, all classes use the :func:`~yapw.decorators.default_decode` function, which deserializes from JSON-formatted bytes when the consumed message's content type is "application/json".

 You can change this behavior.
 For example, change the bodies of the ``encode`` and ``decode`` functions below: